 The Forest Jobs and Recreation Act passed out of the U.S. Senate Energy and Natural Resources Committee with bipartisan support.
 Deep thanks to Senator Tester for spearheading this bill.

 Cutthroat Trout: Fighting for survival in Yellowstone Lake

-Update: More encouraging news from Yellowstone Lake — more than 191,000 invasive lake trout have been moved by gill-netters this summer, about 10,000 more than by this time in 2012.
+Latest News: More encouraging news from Yellowstone Lake — more than 191,000 invasive lake trout have been moved by gill-netters this summer, about 10,000 more than by this time in 2012.
 These numbers are significant in that they were attained with having one more gill-netting boat on the lake.
 In short, the "catch per unit of effort" is declining — which means the gillnetters are beginning to put a dent in the lake trout population.

 The assumption was that this would be good news for native Yellowstone cutthroat trout — and it was.
 In late August, results of cutthroat trout surveys revealed that for the second consecutive year there has been an increase in juvenile cutthroats.
 The goal is an increase of 5 percent annually.